yankailab/OpenKAI/html/viewer/_GLIM/README.md

 factory calibration.
 Changing sensors or enabling RGB-aligned clouds requires matching extrinsics and settings.
 Separate IMU callbacks retain the 200 Hz samples; depth and IMU use device capture timestamps.

+The Scepter example uses native depth with color/alignment disabled.
+Geometric odometry needs no fabricated IMU samples.
+With no gravity measurement, its map starts in the initial camera's optical frame (X right, Y down, Z forward).
+The viewer up-vector matches that frame.
+Scepter's complete clouds carry monotonic host publication timestamps.
+Both submapping and global mapping disable IMU factors.
+The final active odometry window and mapper lookahead are flushed on Stop, including a scan containing only one valid depth frame.

 ## Map and controls